brianjgeiger/querying_preprints/README.md

 - Activate a python virtual enviornment in a terminal
 - install requirements with `pip install -r requirements.txt`
 - Run a jupyter notebook server with `jupyter notebook`

+If your default python is running with Anaconda, you can just skip to the last step.